-The Do's and Don'ts of Searching for Jobs From Work
+The Dos and Don'ts of Searching for Jobs From Work

 If you were to do that, you certainly wouldn't be the first (or the only) person to do so.
-Most people job search during the work week rather than on weekends, and many do it from work.
+Many people job search during the workweek rather than on weekends, and many do it from work.

-Who is Watching You Work
+Who Is Watching You Work

-Therefore it's important to be careful.
+What you do online, at least when you're doing it from work, is your employer's business and not much of it is private.
+Therefore, it's important to be careful.
 Here's what you can do to make sure you don't get in trouble job searching from work, or (even worse) lose your job before you're ready to move on.

-Do's and Don'ts of Job Searching at Work
+Dos and Don'ts of Job Searching at Work

 Email Account: Do not use your work email address for job searching.
 Use your personal account and don't send resumes and cover letters from your work email account or use that email address when you apply online.
 Another option is to set up a free email account using Gmail or another email provider, specifically for your job search.
 It will make it easier to check the correspondence you’ve sent and to track applications when you have everything in one easy-to-access place.

 Computer and Phones: Don't use your employer's computers or phone system.
-Keep your resume, email correspondence and anything related to your job search in the cloud or on your home computer, tablet and phone.
+Keep your resume, email correspondence and anything related to your job search in the cloud or on your home computer, tablet, and phone.
 Use your personal phone for job searching calls and texts.
-Check for voicemail discreetly during the work day so you don't miss important calls.
+Check for voicemail discreetly during the workday so you don't miss important calls.

 Check Your Privacy Settings: Before you start job searching, check the privacy settings on all your social accounts.
 Make sure that your posts are viewable by the right audience.
 There may be some content that might benefit your job search, if it’s work-related.
 Other posts might make a prospective employer think twice about hiring you.
 Check your LinkedIn settings.
 You probably don’t want your employer to see how busy you are updating your LinkedIn profile, so adjust your activity broadcasts accordingly.

 When and Where to Job Search: Use your lunch hour or your break for job-hunting activities.
-On your lunch hour, visit a bookstore, coffee shop or library with internet access, and use your phone, tablet or laptop.
+On your lunch hour, visit a bookstore, coffee shop or library with internet access, and use your phone, tablet, or laptop.
 This is also a good time to return phone calls from prospective employers, especially if you can take an early or late lunch to catch them in the office.

 Be Discreet: Be careful who you tell that you're looking for a new job.
-If you inform co-workers you can be sure that it will get back to your boss, one way or another.
+If you inform co-workers, you can be sure that it will get back to your boss, one way or another.
 Do tell your family so they can take messages for you (if you’re using a landline) and so they don't inadvertently call work to say someone is calling about an interview.
 When you’re talking to networking connections, ask them if they would treat your job search confidentially.
 Advise them that your current employer isn’t aware of your job search and you’d like to keep it that way.

 Use Your Network: You can kill two birds with one stone: building your network on professional networking sites like LinkedIn can help you and your employer.
 For example, a web developer used his LinkedIn network to find someone to help with usability testing for his company's new website.
 During the process he also made a new contact who could help with his future job search.

-If You Get Caught: If despite your best efforts, your boss catches you job searching, here's advice on what to do next and how to limit the damage.
+If You Get Caught: If despite your best efforts, your boss catches you job searching, here's advice on what to do next, and how to limit the damage.
 You may be able to get yourself out of a difficult situation, at least for the time being.